rust-stuco/lectures/week1/slides.md

 # Types

-Like most langauges, there are two main types of Data Types.
+Like most langauges, there are two main categories of Data Types.

 - Scalar Types
     - Integers